escottalexander/stablecoin-challenge/README.md

 - [ ] Attempting to withdraw too much collateral leading to an unsafe position should fail.
 - [ ] The frontend should reflect these changes.

-Go try it out on the frontend!
-Re-deploy with `yarn deploy --reset` and go try to do the full deposit, mint/borrow, repay, and withdraw workflow.

 ---

 ## Checkpoint 7: 🚨 Liquidation - Enforcing System Stability

-What happens if the price of ETH drops or a user's debt accrues too much interest, causing their position to become under-collateralized (below 150%)?
+What happens if the price of ETH drops or a user's debt accrues too much interest, causing their position to become less than 150% collateralized?
 This is where liquidations come in.
 Anyone can trigger a liquidation for an unsafe position.

 Liquidations are crucial for maintaining the system's solvency.
 They ensure that:
 1. The system remains over-collateralized at all times
-2. Debt is quickly resolved before it becomes "bad debt" (under-collateralized)
+2. Debt is quickly resolved before it becomes "bad debt" (under-collateralized - less than 100% collateralized)
 3. Users are incentivized to maintain safe positions

 ### ✏️ Tasks: